georgemandis/konami-js/README.md

 #### Important Update

 **NOTE:** I've decided to simplify the repository.
-Just the JavaScript file and the README, with some links to examples.
+Just the JavaScript file and the README with some links to examples.

 Recently I started receiving requests to including Konami-JS in a variety of JavaScript module loaders.
 If that feature is important to you I'd encourage you to fork the repo and implement it yourself &mdash; I have no plans of introducing anything like that here.